ESL Activities

 Have your Say about these Subject Verb Agreement Games and Activities

-What are your thoughts about these subject verb activities, games, worksheets, online practice and lesson plans?
-Do you have any resource you’d like us to add?
+What are your thoughts about these subject verb activities, games, worksheets, online practice, and lesson plans?
+Do you have any resources you’d like us to add?
 Or, have you tried anything from this list?
 Leave a comment below and let us know.
 We’d love to hear from you.

 Also be sure to give this article a share on Facebook, Pinterest, or Twitter.
 It’ll help other busy teachers, like yourself find this useful teaching resource.